These frequently asked questions relate to our funding for networks that support outreach activity to all state-funded secondary schools and colleges.

 15. What form can the SPoC take?

-It will be for each network to decide on an appropriate structure for their work in order to deliver what is expected of them (under question 2).
+It will be for each network to decide on an appropriate structure for their work to deliver what is expected of them (under question 2).
 The SPoC might take the form of an individual, a team, or an office of people, depending on the needs and the size of the locality.

 16. What information should we make available?